AN INTRODUCTION TO THE SCALES OF MT MERU

 are small, often the most musically interesting parts of these series

-lies before this area, when the sequence is in the ball park so to
+lie before this area, when the sequence is in the ballpark, so to

-speak and has not completely narrowed to a small fluctuations.
-A good guide would be if the harmonics fit well into the same keyboard pattern as the convergd generator.
+speak, and has not completely narrowed to small fluctuations.
+A good guide would be to check if the starting point fits well into the same keyboard pattern as the convergd generator.
 Even

 within a single series seeded by the same numbers, different people can